Sample Size Calculator

 $$n=\frac{n₀}{1+\left(\frac{n₀-1}{N}\right)}=\frac{576.24}{1+\left(\frac{576.24-1}{12,000}\right)}=549.88\approx550$$

-With a minimum sample size calculator, you can complete the aforementioned complex calculations in less than a second.
+By using our dedicated minimum sample size calculator, you can bypass these complex manual calculations and get accurate results in a fraction of a second.

-You can rearrange the sample size formula to find the formula for the Margin of error.
+You can mathematically rearrange the standard sample size formula to solve for the margin of error.

 $$n₀=\frac{z^2p\left(1-p\right)}{E^2}$$

-Let's make E or the margin of error the subject of the above formula.
+We can isolate E (the margin of error) as the subject of the equation:

 $$n₀=\frac{z^2p\left(1-p\right)}{E^2}$$